-'Meningococcal, you hit my son like a wrecking ball'
+Meningococcal miracle: The five-month-old defying doctors

 "You are a strong little man Arch just keep on fighting.
 You will get through this."

-That day Archer had been taken off some of the medication and had started functioning "somewhat by himself".
+Earlier that day Archer had been taken off some of the medication and had started functioning "somewhat by himself".

 "Which is a very positive sign.
 He is getting better, very slow," Mr Roberts wrote.